tomasbrogueira/Game-TheoreticChoquisticRegression/README.md

-# PIC-I: Game-theoretic Extensions of Logistic Regression
+# Game-theoretic Extensions of Logistic Regression

 This repository contains the implementation of game-theoretic extensions to logistic regression, focusing on the Choquet integral.
 The project aims to capture non-linear interactions between parameters while maintaining interpretability and efficiency of logistic regression models.

 ## Project Overview

-The PIC-I is my end of Bachelor's project.
 This project extends traditional logistic regression by incorporating the Choquet integral.
 This extension allows the model to capture complex non-linear interactions between features while preserving the interpretability advantages of logistic regression.

 ### Key Features